-In this 2-day event, you and your team will tackle real-world challenges related to data issues – specific challenge details will be provided during the event.
-The winners will walk home with gift cards and the swag bags.
+In this event you and your team will tackle real-world challenges related to ethical implications of data and technology – specific challenge details will be provided during the event.

 This event is FREE and open to anyone interested in information and technology.
 You can register with a team (3-4 people per team) or individually.
 If you do register individually, please note that we will place individual registrants into teams and you will be notified shortly before the event.

 Saturday, October 22nd – Morning

 10.15 – 11.15am

 Panel Discussion (with Q&A)